the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ### Visit

 The top floors are public, containing what is said to be the highest art gallery in the world, an observation deck, and some restaurants.
-An interesting feature is a panoramic elevator leading you all the way to the observation deck.
+An interesting feature is a panoramic elevator leading you to the observation deck.
 The base of the tower is dominated by a shopping mall, aquariums, and cinemas.
 The 63 Building is not located close to any stations so you will need to take the free shuttle bus, taxi or walk.
 Three stations are served by the free shuttle bus: Daebang (Line 1, exit 6), Teouinaru (Line 5, exit 4) and Yeoido (Line 5 or 9, exit 5).

 <building-info-container id=29 />